This is the multi-page printable view of this section. Click here to print.

 You should set the .spec.os.name field to either windows or linux to indicate the OS on which you want the pod to run.
 These two are the only operating systems supported for now by Kubernetes.
 In the future, this list may be expanded.

-In Kubernetes v1.30, the value of .spec.os.name does not affect how the kube-scheduler picks a Pod to run a node.
-In any cluster where there is more than one operating system for running nodes, you should set the kubernetes.io/os label correctly on each node, and define pods with a nodeSelector based on the operating system label, the kube-scheduler assigns your pod to a node based on other criteria and may or may not succeed in picking a suitable node placement where the node OS is right for the containers in that Pod.
+In Kubernetes v1.31, the value of .spec.os.name does not affect how the kube-scheduler picks a node for the Pod to run on.
+In any cluster where there is more than one operating system for running nodes, you should set the kubernetes.io/os label correctly on each node, and define pods with a nodeSelector based on the operating system label.
+The kube-scheduler assigns your pod to a node based on other criteria and may or may not succeed in picking a suitable node placement where the node OS is right for the containers in that Pod.
 The Pod security standards also use this field to avoid enforcing policies that aren't relevant to the operating system.

 Pods and controllers